angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt6.md

 Replace the default contents of `in-memory-data.service.ts` with the following:

 <code-example header="src/app/in-memory-data.service.ts" path="toh-pt6/src/app/in-memory-data.service.ts" region="init"></code-example>

+In the `AppModule`, import the `HttpClientInMemoryWebApiModule` and the `InMemoryDataService` class, which you create next.

+<code-example header="src/app/app.module.ts (In-memory Web API imports)" path="toh-pt6/src/app/app.module.ts" region="import-in-mem-stuff"></code-example>

+After the `HttpClientModule`, add the `HttpClientInMemoryWebApiModule` to the `AppModule` `imports` array and configure it with the `InMemoryDataService`.

+<code-example header="src/app/app.module.ts (imports array excerpt)" path="toh-pt6/src/app/app.module.ts" region="in-mem-web-api-imports"></code-example>

+The `forRoot()` configuration method takes an `InMemoryDataService` class that primes the in-memory database.

 The `in-memory-data.service.ts` file takes over the function of `mock-heroes.ts`.
 Don't delete `mock-heroes.ts` yet.
 You still need it for a few more steps of this tutorial.